 It really is an incredible opportunity, but it is what you make of it just like any other lifestyle.
 Being over a year in to having no fixed address, I certainly haven't got everything figured out - but I wouldn't change it and have no plans to in the near future.
 Everyone makes sacrifices to do the things they love and missing family and friends is a big one for most people who go down the nomadic path.

 It's probably the first time in my life that I've struggled to adapt, and that made me question so many things.
 As a result I got into some bad habits of working too much and not taking enough time to figure these things out for myself.
-Eventually I had to force myself to be well outside of my comfort zone to find happiness again.
+Eventually I had to force myself to dig deeper and position myself far outside of my comfort zone to find happiness again.

 I'm jealous, you are living your best life

 Sure, it looks like that.
 But it's not all beaches and sunsets.
 Like most people I post my best bits on Instagram.
 But in reality I spend most of my days behind a laptop working.

-Having said that, this does feel like my best life right now, and I am very grateful for the opportunity.
+Having said that, this does feel like a fortunate life, and I am very grateful for the opportunity.
 But as I always tell my friends, behind the scenes my life is pretty normal just like it was before I left the UK.
 I'm not suddenly a different person, I just live in different places and have to balance my life around new experiences and ridiculously long flights.

 Work-life balance can actually be more difficult when you are on the move, or in a difficult timezone.
 Remote workers often feel lonely or get into bad overworking patterns to prove themselves since their employer can't actually see them in the office.
 This is something I have really struggled with and I haven't figured it all out yet.

 How does your job work again?
 I want one